Skip to main content

 A theme in a “shared application” that has been created by someone else, can only be deleted by the owner of the application.
 Such a theme will not have the Delete option in the menu.

-- Locate the theme you want to delete, click its three-dot menu, and click Delete.
-A dialog displays verify that you wish to delete the theme.
+2. Locate the theme you want to delete, select its three-dot menu, and select Delete.

 Access a Theme Programmatically